ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 While the 1.0 release is a big milestone, there are still some features that I would like to add in the future.
-Here is what I've planned for the upcoming releases:
+Here is what I have planned for the upcoming releases:

 - **Fixed output sizes:**
     Force the output to standardized dimensions like A4 or US Letter,